 - 1. Put the name of the quality problem (the effect) in the box at the far right of the diagram. - 2.
 To the left of this box, draw a central line (the spine), and from this central line draw diagonal lines (fish bones) representing different groupings of causes of the problem.
-For example, some teams use the five Ps (person/resident, providers/staff, policies, processes/procedures, and place/equipment); some use the six Ms (machine, method, materials, measurement, man and Mother Nature); and some use the four Ss (surroundings, suppliers, systems and skills).
+For example, some teams use the five Ps (patients/clients, providers, policies, processes and procedures, and place/equipment); some use the six Ms (machine, method, materials, measurement, man and Mother Nature); and some use the four Ss (surroundings, suppliers, systems and skills).
 Pick groupings that make the most sense for your organization and problem. - 3.
-Ask your LTC QI team members to identify different causes and list them along the appropriate diagonal line or grouping. - 4.
+Ask team members to identify different causes and list them along the appropriate diagonal line or grouping. - 4.
 Team members may take any cause and draw a line and more branches off the line to describe other factors that contribute to the cause.